What you don’t know about sunscreen, but should

 - Sunscreens require at least 20 minutes on your skin before they’re activated (less if they contain UV-blocking agents such as zinc and titanium), so don’t wait until you’re outside to apply!

-- A minimum of one ounce of sunscreen—equivalent to two tablespoons—is needed to adequately cover an average-sized adult.
+- A minimum of one ounce of sunscreen—equivalent to two tablespoons or a ping pong sized ball—is needed to adequately cover an average-sized adult.
 That’s the amount that would fit in the palm of an adult’s hand.
-Experts recommend that people with lupus use twice that amount.

 20 Min Sunscreens require at least 20 minutes on your skin before they are activated